hrydgard/ppsspp-site/docs/reference/texture-replacement.md

 When a game wants to show a full screen image (480x272), it has to use a texture that's 512x512, because the PSP hardware just can't process a texture actually 480x272 in size.
 And the extra space that isn't used?
 The game doesn't care - it usually has garbage.

 Unfortunately, this means that hashes may be different even though any human (sorta like a captcha) could obviously tell they are identical.
 It's often very difficult for PPSSPP to detect this: sometimes 512x512 images are sprite sheets, fonts, or just scaled down.
 And it happens with smaller images (even 32x64) too.

-If you solve this without making PPSSPP slow, please send a pull request.

 Workaround: you can add `reduceHash = True` under `[options]` (this cannot be used with `hash = quick`.
 This will just ASSUME that only the top half of any texture is important.
 If a game draws text a letter at a time into a texture or ever changes the bottom half, this will definitely break drawing in those cases.
 And if you run into this... your only option will be to start over from scratch (with `reduceHash` off), or live with the brokenness.
 You've been warned.